 The Duffel Pack 2, is a cross between duffle bag, knapsack, and soft suitcase.
 If you’re looking for something that won’t break the bank, looks nice, and is durable (for work), this is the bag for you!

 Finding a good backpack for work, or play is tough.
 I’m a big fan of the Osprey Pack Porter 46 Travel Bag.
 What I love is the versatility of it and the way it helps protects the things inside.

 As a day-to-day getting to and from work pack, the StraightJacket compression straps that this bag has.
 For those days when I’m not carrying a lot of stuff, which is a lot of days, I can snug everything up with the straps and rest easy knowing my laptop is secure.
 To add to the peace of mind, the laptop sleeve is perfect.
 Easily accessible from the outside, yet protected if I get jostled while walking.

-It’s also great for quick business trips, as it can hold a decent amount and still be considered carry on luggage.
+It’s also great for quick business trips, as it can hold a decent amount and still be considered a carry on luggage.
 This is huge because before getting this bag, it was too easy to miss moving something from the work back to the travel bag.
-Now, that’s not a worry, since the carry on bag and the work bag are the same.
+Now, that’s not a worry, since the carry on bag and the work bag is the same.

 Brand Strategy and Marketing Consultant, Speiser